matteoveglia/AstraNotes/README.md

 ## Features

-- 🎬 **Playlist Support**: Browse and view ftrack client review and list playlists
+- 🎬 **Broad Playlist Support**: Browse, view and create ftrack client review and list playlists.
+- 📂 **Project Selection**: Quickly switch between ftrack projects.
-- ✍️ **Note Creation**: Create, edit, and publish notes on versions
+- ✍️ **Note Creation**: Create, edit, and publish notes on versions.
-- 🏷️ **Label Support**: Categorise notes with customizable labels pulled from ftrack
+- 🏷️ **Label Support**: Categorise notes with customizable labels pulled from ftrack.
-- ⚙️ **Status Management**: View and update shot and version statuses directly
+- ⚙️ **Status Management**: View and update shot and version statuses directly.
-- 📊 **Quick Notes**: Create notes on any version, on the fly, without a playlist
+- 📊 **Quick Notes**: Create notes on any version, on the fly, without a playlist.
-- 🔄 **Real-time Updates**: Get notified of playlist changes and added/removed playlists in real-time
+- 🔄 **Smooth Updates**: At the touch of button pull in new ftrack playlists and changes to an existing playlist
 - 🔍 **Version Search**: Find and manually add specific versions to playlists, on the fly, without affecting ftrack.
-- 💾 **Offline Mode**: Draft notes offline and publish when connected
+- 💾 **Offline Persistence**: Draft notes offline and publish when connected, all data is stored locally on device.
 - 📤 **CSV Export**: Export notes to CSV
 - 🖼️ **Thumbnail Previews**
 - 🔄 **Auto-updates**